breatheco-de/content/src/content/lesson/what-is-react-flux.md

 + Create task (already developed and working).
 + Delete Task.

 To code the delete functionality, we have to update 4 mains files: (1) The Component (for when the user clicks on the track), (2) The Actions, (3) The Store (two times), and, (4) The Component one last time.
-Its only 3 files and 5 updates.
+It's only 3 files and 5 updates.
 And you have to do that for every user story that you are going to build into your application.

 > *In the end, working with Flux has to become something as automatic as riding a bike.*